Phyks/huginn-vagrant/README.md

 - Edit the `huginn` file if you want to change the listening address and port for your Huginn instance.
 - I don't think you need to change the Procfile, but you may as well check anyway.
+- After that, run `vagrant up` to provision your Huginn instance.

 Please let me know if I've messed up in any way.
 I've got my Huginn instance working now, and I'm delighted with it.
 I just wanted to help out if anyone else is having